Winnie Jamieson, First Grade Teacher

 Before becoming the Lower School Educational Support Liaison at Green Meadow Waldorf School, Deb taught in the Green Meadow kindergarten for 14 years.
 She has chaired the Early Childhood Section and the Care Group Committee, been a member of the Listening Council, and most recently developed the Social Inclusion Committee.
 In addition to her many years of teaching and service at Green Meadow Waldorf School, Deb weaves together her wisdom and experience as a special education teacher in the Ridgewood public schools, with her recent training as a collaborative counselor.
-She is the mother of two Green Meadow alumni, plays golf, and recently competed in the New York City Marathon.
+She is the mother of two Green Meadow alumni, plays golf, and has competed in the New York City Marathon.

 Brigitte Bley-Swinston, Grades 8-12 Fine Art

 Brigitte received her BA in Art Education in Berlin, Germany, and her MS Ed as a Waldorf teacher at Sunbridge College.
-She taught for two years at the Steiner School in Manhattan before coming to Sunbridge College as the resident art teacher for all programs.
+She taught for two years at the Rudolf Steiner School in Manhattan before coming to Sunbridge College as the resident art teacher for all programs.
 She taught at Sunbridge for 12 years while she continued her own artistic education at the Art Students League, The National Academy of Design, and the New York Botanical Garden.
 She frequently taught courses at the Rudolf Steiner Institute and is co-director of the Foundation Studies Program in Anthroposophy at the Brooklyn Waldorf School.
 Her daughter attended GMWS from Kindergarten through Grade 12.

 Defne Caldwell, Middle-School and High-School English and Drama

 BA, Literature, Boston University; MA, Teaching, Fairleigh Dickinson University.
-Defne completed an independent Foundation Studies under Signe Schaefer at Sunbridge College and is a certified high-school English teacher.
+Defne completed an independent Foundation Studies under Signe Schaefer at Sunbridge College, and is a certified high-school English teacher.

 Before joining the Green Meadow faculty full-time in 2006, Defne taught English and Humanities for six years at Ramapo Indian Hills High School in Franklin Lakes, NJ, and taught literature, college writing, and creative writing courses at Ramapo College in Mahwah, NJ, for four years.